-Following the initiation of a gluten-free diet, there may be discordance between normalization of IgA-tTG and mucosal healing.
-Complete mucosal recovery takes varying amounts of time and less than half of celiac disease patients show normalization of duodenal histology after 1 year on the gluten-free diet, with adults being less likely than children to show mucosal healing.
-Moreover, symptoms or lack of symptoms are poor predictors of mucosal inflammation or recovery.
+Patients should be referred to a dietitian at diagnosis, and then have yearly check-ups to instruct and monitor their gluten-free diet adherence.
+Following the initiation of a gluten-free diet, there may be discordance between normalization of immunoglobulin A-tissue transglutaminase (IgA-tTG) and mucosal healing.
+Complete mucosal recovery takes varying amounts of time; less than half of patients with celiac disease show normalization of duodenal histology after 1 year on a gluten-free diet, with adults being less likely than children to show mucosal healing.
+Symptoms are poor predictors of mucosal inflammation or recovery.

-Patients should be prescribed oral supplementation to treat any nutritional deficiencies present at diagnosis, and should be monitored until these deficiences are resolved.
+Patients should be prescribed oral supplementation to treat any nutritional deficiencies present at diagnosis, and should be monitored until deficiences are resolved.